No exercise is more anticipated yet dreaded by business leaders than budget season and annual strategic planning.

 To determine revenue drivers (which is needed to inform expenses), businesses will conduct revenue modeling.
 Go-To-Market leaders, with Finance's support, should drive this process using one or both of these methods:

-Pro Tip: Because tech stack investments are often one of the largest expense drivers, it's crucial to include all committed vendor contracts in your budget baseline to avoid costly oversights.
-A spend management tool incorporating Generative AI (GenAI) can streamline visibility by extracting data and correcting inconsistencies.
+Pro Tip: Because tech spend is a top 2-3 line item, it's crucial to include all committed vendor contracts in your budget baseline to avoid costly oversights.
+A procurement tool incorporating AI can streamline visibility by extracting data and correcting inconsistencies.

 4. Identify Gaps

-Identifying gaps between revenue projections and leadership targets is crucial because it can make or break a company’s ability to achieve its plan.
+Identifying gaps between revenue projections and leadership targets is crucial because it can make or break your company’s ability to achieve its plan.

 Pro Tip: Because revenue is only achieved through the investments being made to achieve them, treat revenue and expense gaps as interrelated.
 Empower Finance to ask tough questions about investments, team readiness, and resource waste and allocation.